Next day camp: 24-28 September 2018

 FOOD: You need to bring your own lunch each day.
 It can be a cold lunch or something to cook on an open fire (BBQ).

 TICKS: Ticks are always a concern at Day Camp.
-As such we would recommend that everyone wears appropriate insect repellent to camp and re-applies as necessary.
+As such we would recommend that everyone wears appropriate insect repellent with DEET to camp and re-applies as necessary.

 Thanks to Redland City council

-This year the Redlands council, through the Councillors’ Small Grants, made a significant contribution to help purchase additional shade shelters that will be used at Day Camp, Youth Camps, Men’s Shed and Christmas Light.
+2017: the Redlands City Council, through the Councillors’ Small Grants, made a significant contribution to help purchase additional shade shelters that will be used at Day Camp, Youth Camps, Men’s Shed and Christmas Light.

 Their support ensures that these activates remain affordable and can continue to be a place where kids have fun outdoors, where youth and young adults develop their leadership and where people of all ages across our community come and serve together!